 Dominique’s iconoclast reputation is deserved on several fronts.
 First, he works outside the Savoie appellation preferring the less restrictive IGP Vin des Allogroges.
 Second, he works with non-traditional varieties—Chardonnay, Pinot Gris, Savagnin and Sauvignon Blanc—as well as with Chasselas.
 Third, he works three different crus—Crépy, Marin and Marignan—following biodynamic principles with strictly limited yields.
 Fourth, he works unconventionally in the cellar with an assortment of fermentation and aging vessels—oak foudres, concrete eggs and amphorae—as well as his own invention, a concrete pyramid, that he believes more efficiently sustains and transmits the energy from his biodynamic grapes into his wine.
 Evidence of a truly holistic and slightly off-beat approach to winemaking.

 Despite this relatively unknown IGP his cuvées are all the rage in the sommelier-driven wine bars of Copenhagen and Stockholm and are represented in the hippest wine shops of San Francisco and New York.
 The exorbitant prices asked at these far-flung venues has discouraged me from trying them, but after several unsuccessful attempts to visit his cellar, I was able to find several bottles at a natural foods store in Annemasse at cellar door prices.

 The glacial moraine of the north shore is mirrored on the south shore.
 Marin and Ripaille are located on sand, gravel and alluvial soils near the lake (the River Dranse drains nearby), while higher up, in Crépy and Marignan, is calcareous clay with some decomposed granite from the Alps.
 The pitch of the vineyards is modest and not nearly as dramatic as at Mont-sur-Rolle, Féchy or Lavaux in Switzerland.
-Exposures are modestly tilted to the west and southwest and are without the benefit of reflected light from the lake.
+Exposures are modestly tilted to the west and northwest and are without the benefit of reflected light from the lake.